IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

     ```bash
     hostapd -B /etc/hostapd.conf
     ```
 To modify the SSID or password, modify both conf files.
+You can also remove the -B option if you do not want them running on background.

 ### How to get AoA and ToF masurements

 **Note:** For this example I am using the MAC 08:55:31:0a:d6:e0, please change the peer address accordingly.
+You can also check the scripts below for mor information.

 1. Start a normal connection from STA to AP